ysimonson/stack.io/doc/architecture.md

 Examples of middleware are in `./src/server/middleware`.

-stack.io includes a number of built-in middleware:
+stack.io includes a few built-in middleware:

- * `stack.normalAuthMiddleware` - Adds username/password-based authentication
-   and authorization.
-This is enabled in the default server application.
  * `stack.zerorpcMiddleware` - Proxies requests out on ZeroRPC.
 You could hypothetically swap this out for something that used another RPC engine, but why would you do that?
 This is obviously enabled in the default server